GuildOfWeavers/distaff/docs/programs.md

 ```
 Execution semantics of a group block are as follows:
 * First, `content` of the block is executed.
-* Then, if `next` pointer is set, execution moves to the next block.
+* Then, if `next` pointer is not null, execution moves to the next block.

-The purpose of a group block is to group a sequence of instructions together.
-This maybe useful, if you want to selectively reveal a part of an otherwise secret program.

 #### Switch blocks
 A switch block is used to describe conditional branching (i.e. *if/else* statements).
 Besides the optional `next` pointer, a switch block must contain code blocks for *true* and *false* branches of execution.
 A data structure for a switch block may look like so: